 Term Meaning Accredited Mediator See clause 14.
 Advanced Mediator See clause 15.
-AMDRAS (or 'The AMDRAS') The Australian Mediator and Dispute resolution Accreditation Standards.
+AMDRAS (or 'The AMDRAS') The Australian Mediator and Dispute Resolution Accreditation Standards.
 Note.
 AMDRAS is a national accreditation scheme for dispute resolution practitioners and specialists.
 Amongst other things, it specifies minimum standards of training, assessment, and practice as expressed in these Standards.
 AMDRAS Members The persons or bodies recognised by the AMDRAS Board as AMDRAS Members.
 Note.
 These can include professional, government, community and consumer organisations, and education and training providers.
 Board The Board of AMDRAS.
 Note.
 The Board was formerly the board of the Mediator Standards Board Ltd. In that capacity it established the National Mediator Accreditation Standards (or 'NMAS'), now superseded by AMDRAS.
 Certificate of Assessment (or 'COA') See clause 26.
 Certificate of Training (or 'COT') See clause 21.
 Code of Ethics See clause 63.
-CPD Continuing professional development.
-Constitution The Constitution of the Mediator Standards Board Limited ABN 11 145 829 812.
+CPD Continuing professional development as described in Appendix 2 Clause 1.
+Constitution The Constitution of the Mediator Standards Board Limited ACN 145 829 812.
 Leading Mediator See clause 16.
 National Register (or 'Register') The National Register is the authoritative list of Registered Practitioners who meet the requirements for registration under the AMDRAS.
 See Part 7.
 Practicum Certificate See clause 30.
 Professional Attributes Professional Attributes are distinctive qualities or characteristics of each Professional Practice Domain: See clause 61.

 Note.
 The Professional Attributes reflect the knowledge, skills and behaviours reasonably expected of persons with AMDRAS accreditation.
 Professional Practice Domains The areas within which dispute resolution practitioners practice, as set out in clause 59.
 Recognised Provider (or 'RP') A person or body who is either a recognised Accreditation Provider (RAP) and/or a Recognised Training Provider (RTP) (see below) Recognised Accreditation Provider (or 'RAP') A person or body authorised to grant accreditation under the TAF.
 Recognised Training Provider (or 'RTP') A person or body authorised under AMDRAS to provide training under the TAF and other AMDRAS-related training.
 Registered Practitioner A practitioner accredited under AMDRAS and listed on the National Register.
 Register See National Register.
 Specialist Dispute Resolution Practitioner See clause 17.
-TAF Training and Accreditation Framework.
+Training and Accreditation Framework (TAF) Training and Accreditation Framework as set out in Appendix 1.
 Standards See AMDRAS Standards.